bichngocbui/Python-in-GoogleColab-Sales-Cohort-Analysis/README.md

 - Personalizing the journey for new customers
 - Offering promotions or incentives in the first month to encourage continued engagement
 - Proactively addressing barriers to usage or satisfaction.
-#### Implementing proactive customer success programs
+#### Investigating Seasonal or External Factors
-- Analyze High-Retention Cohorts: Investigate why July 2017 has higher retention in months 4 and 5.
-Was a special campaign, feature, or service improvement implemented during that period?
-Use these findings to replicate success.
+- Analyze High-Retention Cohorts: Investigate why the cohort from July 2017 shows higher retention in months 4 and 5.
+Was there a special campaign, feature, or service improvement implemented during that period?
+Use these insights to replicate this success in other cohorts.
-- Refine Customer Acquisition: Cohorts from August to December show weaker retention early on.
-Review acquisition channels or campaigns during these months to ensure the quality of new customers aligns with long-term retention goals.
+- Analyze Low-Retention Cohorts: Cohorts from August to December show weaker retention in the early months.
+Review the acquisition channels or campaigns during these months to ensure the quality of new customers aligns with long-term retention goals.
 #### Developing segment-specific retention strategies
 Use retention data to segment customers based on their activity patterns and focus on high-value segments with personalized offers and communication.
 ## Conclusion